 See the Academic Reopening page for courses being offered in-person for Modified reopening in Summer 2021.

 We recognize that the experience our instructional community has with D2L Brightspace is wide-ranging.
 Please know that Online Learning.
 Disability Services and experienced department colleagues are here to support you regardless of your comfort level with the technology.

 Get started using D2L Brightspace, Zoom, and Google Tools.
 Self-paced tutorials, recorded sessions, and live sessions available!

 This document describes the minimum quality standards for remote teaching established by Academic Affairs on May 27, 2020.

 The Online Learning Faculty Help Desk provides help for all faculty that use D2L Brightspace.
 Call 971-722-8227.
 M-F: 8am-5pm, after-hours support provided by D2L.

 Library faculty have lots of tools and support for you.
-They can help identify existing resources, high-quality media and can also help visit your remote classes to help students.
+They can help identify existing resources and high-quality media, and can also help visit your remote classes to help students.

 This page provides accessible templates for faculty to ensure that their Syllabus is readable for all their students.